CaffeineFusion/Tamagotchi/README.md

 ## TODO
 - Set up handling for conflicting writes (eg. Update routine overwriting a new command)
 - Add error handling and prompts
+- Add decimal-safe numbers
+- Name the Tamagotchi
+- Add eventhandler to bubble up internal output events.

 ### Wishlist
 - Persistent state storage
 - Idempotency
+- Rework base data structure for future extensibility

 ## Introduction
 Javascript - Node.JS
-[Note: I've made liberal use of arrow functions, lambdas and Promises]
+(Note: I've made liberal use of arrow functions, lambdas and Promises)

 ### Running the Code
 ```
 npm start
 ```
 On creation, the Tamagotchi runs on a 1 second timer.
-Commands are run through invoking three functions
+Three main functions are provided: feed(), putToBed(), and getStatus() There is currently no persistent storage.
+Your furry pet's existence will, sadly, be terminated when the application is closed - but surely you'd never do that, right?

 ### Testing the Code
 ```